 Wilmore real estate is some of the most expensive in Kentucky, although Wilmore house values don't compare to the most expensive real estate in the U.S.

-As is often the case in a small city, Wilmore doesn't have a public transportation system that people use for their commute.
+Wilmore is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Wilmore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wilmore residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Wilmore include English, German, Irish, European, and Other Subsaharan African.
+Important ancestries of people in Wilmore include English, German, Irish, European, and Swedish.

 The most common language spoken in Wilmore is English.
 Other important languages spoken here include African languages and Other Asian languages.